 If you want to teach your party guests a little Irish history, surprise them with an Irish blue St. Patrick’s Day invitation.
 Be sure to include a brief note explaining why you’re using blue, rather than green (you can put it on a shamrock-shaped note pad).

 Ireland’s flag is made up of three broad, vertical stripes of green, white and orange.
 Green is said to represent Catholics (the majority of Ireland’s population); orange (the Protestants); and white (the desire for peace between the two).

 Consider “traditional” beverages

 Although St. Patrick’s Day was a day to indulge in meat notwithstanding Lent, it was always a dry holiday, with Irish pubs being required by law to shut down for the day.
 Drinking any alcohol at all on St. Patrick’s Day was, in fact, greatly frowned upon until the late 1970s.
-So, if you want to go with tradition, consider skipping the booze altogether.
-Instead, entice your guests with a mug of Peppermint Hot Chocolate or this non-alcoholic Homemade Irish Cream.

 Or, go with modern tradition (Sláinte!)

 Beer did not become synonymous with St. Patrick’s Day until the 1980s, when Budweiser pushed their beer as the American staple of St. Paddy’s Day.
 But if you’re celebrating Irish culture, why not go with a true Irish classic like Guinness?
 While you’re at it, consider serving up one of these Guinness-infused recipes.